I’m reading ” Drinking -A love story” and some stuff really clicked today

 Once you’ve crossed that line into alcoholism there appears to be no safe way to drink again, no way to return to normal, social, controlled drinking.

 I know that I am a pickle.
-It did happen gradually over many years but when the blackouts started I knew it was time to stop.
+It did happen gradually over many years but when I found that I no longer had control over how much or how often I drank, when every day revolved around thinking about drinking, regretting drinking, and planning, hoping, wishing to stop, I knew that it was time to put down the bottle .

 If you asked anyone whether or not they should encourage an alcoholic to drink they would say “Of Course Not!” but I guarantee you that even though I know that I’m a pickle and friends have told me in the past that I should be careful not to become a pickle…those same friends will be very uncomfortable with me not drinking in the future because they just don’t get it.